-The preparation of financial statements in conformity with IFRS requires the use of certain critical accounting estimates.
+The preparation of financial statements in conformity with IFRS as applicable to an Isle of Man company requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgment in the process of applying the Company's accounting policies.
 The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 4.